jghaanstra/com.xiaomi-miio/APPSTORE.md

 ### 2017-11-06 -- v2.3.1
 * UPDATE: code rewrite for SDK2
 * UPDATE: made use of official donation button feature of Homey app store
-* REMOVED: driver for the Mi Robot Vacuum Cleaner since it's not working anymore with the latest firmware update of the cleaner (if you still want to use/try it you can do a local install from the [beta branch on GitHub](https://github.com/jghaanstra/com.xiaomi-miio/tree/beta) )
+* REMOVED: driver for the Mi Robot Vacuum Cleaner since it's not working anymore with the latest firmware update of the cleaner (if you still want to use/try it you can do a local install from an archive [beta branch on GitHub](https://github.com/jghaanstra/com.xiaomi-miio/releases/tag/2.3.1-beta) )
 * NEW: changed Yeelight driver to support Yeelight LED strip (require repairing of **ALL** Yeelight devices)
 * NEW: added extra action cards for Yeelights: Change brightness over time, Custom command (advanced), Set default on state, Temperature/brightness scene, Color/brightness scene
 * NEW: added support for the default dim over time action card for Yeelights